 Memcard slot 1: `Wild Arms 2 (USA).1.mcr

-To import your old memory cards from other emulators, you need to rename them to either the Libretro savedata format or the Mednafen (.mcr) savedata format.
+To import your old memory cards from other emulators, you need to rename them to either the Libretro (.srm) savedata format or the Mednafen (.mcr) savedata format.
 The Libretro (.srm) savedata format, when used with Beetle PSX, is internally identical to the Mednafen PSX (.mcr) savedata format, and can be converted between one another via renaming.

 Keep in mind that save states also include the state of the memory card; carelessly loading an old save state will OVEWRITE the memory card, potentially resulting in lost saved games.
 You can set the 'Don't overwrite SaveRAM on loading savestate' option in RetroArch's Saving settings to On to prevent this.

-The Beetle PSX HW core has the following option(s) that can be tweaked from the core options menu or manually changed via core configuration files.
+The Beetle PSX HW core has the following options that can be tweaked from your frontend's core options menu or manually changed via core configuration files.
 Options are listed below in the following format: